-An RLO staff member can be reached 24 hours a day, 7 days a week by calling the RA-on-Call phone (310-980-9001).
-Please note that this number does not accept text messages.
+An RLO staff member can be reached 24 hours a day, 7 days a week.
 An RA is on-call during weekday evenings (from 5:00pm - 8:30am the following day) as well as during weekends and holidays in cases of emergency.

 All emergencies and housing policy violations should be brought to the attention of the RA-on-Call immediately.
 The RA-on-Call is responsible for security checks, walk-through of both the inside and outside of the residence halls, mail delivery, responding to residential policy violations, assisting residents with lock-outs, responding to any emergencies and calling for additional support services when necessary.
 All emergencies and housing policy violations of AJU residents and their guests should be brought to the attention of the RA-on-Call.
 The RA may involve the Professional-on-Call (for immediate residential concerns) or an AJU administrator if needed.